deringur/OpticalTracking/README.md

 ## Summary

-In this milestone, I managed to set up the OptiTrack V120 Duo tracking camera and get it working as well as get familiar with the Motive software's user interface.
-Once the software was up and running, I created *Rigid Body Objects* for both the stylus and reference object to be able to visualize the test objects from the perspective view to get started.
+In this milestone, I managed to set up the OptiTrack V120 Duo tracking camera and get it working as well as get familiar with the Motive software's less complex user interface.
+Once the software was up and running, I created *Rigid Body Objects* for both the stylus and a temporary reference object to be able to visualize the test objects from the perspective view to get started.
 I then exported the profile from Motive (.xml file) and also created my configuration file (.xml file) to get started with the PLUS Server Launcher and establish the intermediary connection between the two softwares and begin sending data to 3D Slicer.

 ## Challenges

-At this point, I had faced an issue with launching the server via the PLUS Server Launcher and establishing the connection to be able to send data to 3D Slicer.
+At this point, I had faced a frustrating issue with launching the server via the PLUS Server Launcher and establishing the connection to be able to send data to 3D Slicer.
+Having both my configuration and profile (.xml) files in the same directory, I continued to receive errors from the PLUS Server Launcher as it failed to establish the connection.
+MORE HERE SOLUTION

+## Next Steps

+In future efforts regarding the optical tracking project, I will first begin by sending **live data** over to 3D Slicer.
+This way, I can begin placing basic markers and lines over several trials to test the accuracy at which the instrument performs.
+With this measurement of accuracy, I can then determine whether or not this is a feasable method to approach research on 3D models.

 # First Milestone